TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

         This is a step-by-step guide detailing how to install TYPO3 using DDEV, Docker and Composer.

-    ..  card:: :ref:`Legacy Installation Guide <legacyinstallation>`

-        Looking to install TYPO3 the classic way?
-Whilst this method of installation is no longer recommended, the Legacy Installation
-        Guide demonstrates how TYPO3 can be installed without using Composer.

 ..  _installation_advanced:

 Advanced installation topics